aditya-pethe/text-gpt/README.md

 # text-gpt
-talk to chat gpt from your phone
+talk to gpt3 from your phone

 #